-(A) To recognize the legitimate interests of the employees of the Employer to participate through collective bargaining in the determination of the terms and conditions of their employment;

-(B) To promote fair and reasonable working conditions which will be uniformly applied to all bargaining unit employees;

-(C) To promote individual efficiency and service to the Employer;

-(D) To avoid interruption or interference with the efficient operation of the Employer's business; and

-(E) To provide a basis for the adjustment of matters of mutual interest by means of amicable discussion.
+- (A) To recognize the legitimate interests of the employees of the Employer to participate through collective bargaining in the determination of the terms and conditions of their employment; - (B) To promote fair and reasonable working conditions which will be uniformly applied to all bargaining unit employees; - (C) To promote individual efficiency and service to the Employer; - (D) To avoid interruption or interference with the efficient operation of the Employer's business; and - (E) To provide a basis for the adjustment of matters of mutual interest by means of amicable discussion.

-RECOGNITION
+ARTICLE 3 RECOGNITION

-Section 3.1 The Employer recognizes the OPBA as the sole and exclusive collective bargaining representative of all employees in the following unit:
+Section 3.1 The Employer recognizes the OPBA as the sole and exclusive collective bargaining representative of all sergeants, excluding all other employees.
+(Case No. 2012-REP-12-0149).